I

 In scope

-- Testing how venue-based (non-event) content could be surface
+- Testing how venue-based (non-event) content could be surfaced

 - Evaluating placement, structure, and integration with existing user journeys